adamschmideg/coffeescript-eclipse/devjournal.md

    adding a Diagnostic error by the lexer would be lost.

 * Issues
- - One-character long string not recognized in editor
+ - One-character long string not recognized in editor -- Done
- - Double quotation mark within singly quoted string
+ - Double quotation mark within singly quoted string -- Done
  - Add standard objects and functions (Array, String, Math, console, etc) to global scope
  - Add function parameters to local scope, they should be Id-s rather than IdRef-s
- - Explore StringIndexOutOfBoundsException problem when resolving an xtext link
+ - Explore StringIndexOutOfBoundsException problem when resolving an xtext link -- Done
  - `break` keyword
- - Comments are ignored by lexer, so error locations are shifted by the length of preceding comment
+ - Comments are ignored by lexer, so error locations are shifted by the length of preceding comment -- Done
- - Weird reconciler exception when opening `nodes.coffee`
+ - Weird reconciler exception when opening `nodes.coffee` -- Done
- - Use `.coffee` as file extension
+ - Use `.coffee` as file extension -- Done
  - Accept empty file

 * The file has to be modified to activate xtext grammar check